 If the UE Reporting Information IE is included in the POSITIONING INFORMATION REQUEST message, the gNB-DU may take this information into account for allocating proper CG-SDT resources when positioning a UE.

+If the SRS Query Indicator for RRC Inactive IE is included in the POSITIONING INFORAMTION REQUEST message, the gNB-DU shall, if supported, configure the SRS transmissions for the UE during RRC inactive state, and include the SRS Configuration IE in the POSITIONING INFORMATION RESPONSE message, and trigger UE Context Modification Required procedure including the SRS-PosRRC-Inactive IE in the UE CONTEXT MODIFICATION REQUIRED message.